erasmus-without-paper/ewp-specs-architecture/README.md

 These are just "regular" SSL certificates, bound to a domain.

-All our APIs MUST be served via the HTTPS protocol and protected by a certificate bound to the proper domain.
+All our APIs MUST be served via the HTTPS protocol and protected by a certificate bound their domain.
 This allows the clients to verify that the responses come from the proper source.

+Note, that APIs can be spread across multiple domains.

 ### Client certificates